-We leverage sound corporate governance practices that promote accountability and good decision making, which is a key tenet to our long-term success and sustainability.
-Our Board and its committees are responsible for our strategy and governance and these practices depend on our guiding principle to conduct our business in accordance with appropriate legal and ethical standards, and with honesty and integrity.
+We seek to operate our business responsibly and in a manner aligned with the interest of its stakeholders.
+In this effort, the Company leverages sound corporate governance practices that promote accountability and good decision making, including our efforts to integrate sustainable business practices that promote positive results.
+Our Board and its committees are responsible for our strategy and governance.
+The Company's fundamental policy is to conduct our business in accordance with applicable legal and ethical standards, and with honesty and integrity.
 We expect all employees across the organization to exemplify these principles as they conduct their work activities and appreciate their collective efforts in this regard.
+In support of our efforts, we have adopted fundamental governance policies applicable to our team members and others with whom we do business.